DavidConsidine/FinalYearProject/README.md

 	- Refactored variable names for improved readability
 	- Removed unused "boiler-plate" code used for enabling touchscreen input
 	- Reformatted README file layout

+## 04. Add Implementation of gesture based movement ##

+	- Add implementation for capturing motion controller movement and direction.
+	- Using this information to calculate player movement.
+	- Added Comments.